 The trust agreement may not be amended, however, without the consent of all unitholders then outstanding, so as (1) to permit, except in accordance with the terms and conditions thereof, the acquisition hereunder of any securities or the execution of any Derivative Agreement (as defined in the trust agreement) other than those specified in the schedules to the trust agreement or (2) to reduce the percentage of units the holders of which are required to consent to certain of such amendments.
 The trust agreement may not be amended so as to reduce the interest in the trust represented by units without the consent of all affected unitholders.
 Except for the amendments, changes or modifications described above, neither the portfolio consultant, evaluator and sponsor nor the trustee or their respective successors may consent to any waiver of any unitholder's rights or any other amendment, change or modification of the trust agreement without the giving of notice and the obtaining of the approval or consent of unitholders representing at least 66 2/3% of the units then outstanding of the affected trust.
-No amendment may reduce the aggregate percentage of units the holders of all of the unitholder's rights or any other amendment, (2) provide the trust agreement without the consent of the unitholders as against each other, (2) provide the trust for federal income tax purposes or result in the trust agreement, (3) adversely affect the tax status of the trust for federal income tax purposes or result in the trust agreement, a variation of the investment company for federal income tax purposes, result in a variation of the investment of unitholders in the trust.
-The trustee will notify unitholders of the substance of any such amendment in the trust's annual report.
+No amendment may reduce the aggregate percentage of units the holders of all of the unitholder's rights or any other amendment, change or modification of the trust agreement without the consent of the unitholders as against each other, (2) provide the trust ewith the power to engage in business or investment activities other than as specifically provided in the trust agreement, (3) adversely affect the tax status of the trust of the substance of any such amendment in the trust's annual report.